maxrossello/redmine_app_timesheets/README.md

 * unproductive activities are shared company-wide, and its costs have to be monitored as such, so a project context is not sufficient for this scope

 The Redmine Timesheet Application plugin implements a global application which includes an administrative part for defining orders and their visibility, supposing that even their existance should not be exposed to unauthorized people (this is a configurable new behavior in global project settings).
-It allows to define brand new orders, but also to include time spent on issues if associated to shared fixed versions and flagged for import.
+It allows to define brand new orders, but also to include time spent on issues if associated to shared target versions and flagged for import.

 Time (for the sake of a timesheet) is therefore associated to Versions, in a way that is compatible for calculating the effort spent on versions in usual Redmine views.
 Unproductive activities, and other orders that do not have an hosting project, are stored into a dedicated administrative project that does not need to be visible to users filling data into the timesheet app: the issue tracking module needs not to be enabled on it.